 Festivals & Fairs

 Southwest Ohio boasts an almost endless succession of cultural and ethnic festivals, rib cook-offs and county fairs during the summer months, along with musical offerings ranging from jazz, blues and R&B, to Latin, Celtic and polka.
 The twice-a-year Yellow Springs Street Fair, with its music festival, ethnic food and beer garden, is a prime spot for people-watching, according to Ohio Magazine.
 Just down the road from Dayton, the annual Ohio Renaissance Festival in Harveysburg features 12 entertainment stages, more than 100 arts and crafts shops, period food and drink, games of skill and human-powered rides.
 Learn more about Ohio Festivals.

 Getaway Hot Spots

 Dayton's prime position near Interstate 70 and Interstate 75 makes it easy to visit the major cities of Cincinnati and Columbus.
-Water parks, amusement parks, train rides, zoos, outlet malls, major sporting events and other entertainment activities are within a one-hour drive of Dayton.
+Water parks, amusement parks, train rides, award-winning zoos, outlet malls, major sporting events and other entertainment activities are within a one-hour drive of Dayton.